gouthammacha/DeepThought/README.md

     "image": "image.jp"
     }

-    Note: Already the above json data is stored in the DB(Try changing the values)
+    Note: Already the above json data is stored in my DB(Try changing the values)

  `GET`  http://localhost:3000/api/v3/app/events?id= **event_id** \
+        Example:
         CheckOut this link to see the above stored data by id:
         Link: http://localhost:3000/api/v3/app/events?id=676d0a3a1d924a837e8edbfc

 >Same procedure should be followed for the following methods

  `PUT`  http://localhost:3000/api/v3/app/events/ **:id** \
+        Example:
         CheckOut this link to Update the stored data by id:
         Link: http://localhost:3000/api/v3/app/events/676d0a3a1d924a837e8edbfc
         Enter the below updated json data in the body to update by id: